felipevargas-bz/simple_shell/README.md

 ## Bugs

-This program doesn't have know bugs yet.
+This program is still in development, that's the reason why we won't mention any bugs in this section.
+We'll update this section when needed.

 .